Iamvivek-gupta/interview/question.md

-// moves all zeros to the end of array
+// moves all zeros to the end of array in place

 function moveZeroEnd(nums){